rasika2012/openchoreo/samples/configuring-choreo/create-new-organization/README.md

 If you want to create the organization along with all the necessary resources, use the following command:

 > [!NOTE]
-> Make sure to add the cluster credentials into dataplane kind before applying
+> Make sure to add the cluster credentials into dataplane kind before applying.

 ```bash
 choreoctl apply -f https://raw.githubusercontent.com/openchoreo/openchoreo/main/samples/configuring-choreo/create-new-organization/complete-organization.yaml